-Only got a month until your ACT?
+Only got a month until the ACT?
 No worries!
 In this guide, we offer you our best tips and advice on how to study for the ACT in a month.
-First, we’ll discuss the feasibility of a one-month ACT prep plan as well as the four critical steps you must take to get started.
+First, we’ll discuss the feasibility of a one-month ACT prep plan and the four critical steps you must take to get started.
 Then, we’ll provide you with our best high-impact tips to help you get the ACT score you need for college.

 Can You Study for the ACT in a Month?

-In short, yes, you can study for the ACT in a month — but how you manage your time will play a significant role in how high of a score you ultimately get.
-Additionally, the overall feasibility of your plan will depend on how big of a point improvement you want to make based on your baseline and goal scores (we'll explain both of these in more detail shortly).
+In short, yes, you can study for the ACT in a month—but how you manage your time will play a big role in how high of a score you ultimately get.
+Additionally, the feasibility of your plan will depend on how big of a point improvement you want to make, based on your baseline and goal scores (I'll explain both of these in more detail shortly).

 - 0-1 point improvement: 10 hours